Raptor Blog

 The American Kestrel

-The kestrel is probably our most beautifully marked hawk.
+The American Kestrel is probably our most beautifully marked hawk.
 Females are uniformly rufous brown in color, while males have blue-gray wings and a rufous brown back.
 Both male and female have a mustached black and white face pattern.
 About the size of a blue jay, the kestrel is primarily a bird of open country and woodland borders.
 It is commonly seen in the characteristic pose of falcons; hunched up on high, exposed perches scanning the ground below for prey.
-They also hunt by pointing into the wind and hovering over...
+They also hunt by pointing into the wind and hovering...
 Read more...

 The Screech Owl